jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 GNU C translation of his code.
 [Here](https://github.com/jburgy/blog/blob/master/fun/4th.c) it is.

 3/1 Update: I was really impressed by how `jonesforth.f` defines `ARGC`, `ARGV`, and `ENVIRON` so I set out to understand it better.
-I came across two tremendly helpful blog posts about the subject:
+I came across two tremendously helpful blog posts about the subject:
 * [A General Overview of What Happens Before main()](https://embeddedartistry.com/blog/2019/04/08/a-general-overview-of-what-happens-before-main/)
 * [Where do argc and argv come from?](https://briancallahan.net/blog/20200808.html)